term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Don't forget to replace `192.168.1.123` with your actual Raspberry Pi IP!

 If the connection works fine, your new hardened SSH configuration is successfully applied!<br>
-Since you are still logged in in your first terminal window you can retrace your steps to find out what went wrong.
+Since you are still logged in on your original terminal window, you can troubleshoot any issues if something doesn't work.

 #### 9. Recover from an Issue (If Needed)